 - Entrance examinations

-In addition to the general graduate school entrance examinations, both graduate schools have entrance examinations for students wishing to receive multiple degrees in the joint degree program.
+In addition to the general graduate school entrance examinations, both graduate schools have entrance examinations for students wishing to receive multiple degrees in the Dual Degree Program.
 Students in the second year of their first program are eligible to apply.
-Applicants should expect to complete their first program at the end of the academic year that they wish to join the joint degree program.
-Furthermore, they are required to complete all designated courses for applicants to the joint degree program.
+Applicants should expect to complete their first program at the end of the academic year that they wish to join the Dual Degree Program.
+Furthermore, they are required to complete all designated courses for applicants to the Dual Degree Program.
 An entrance examination is held along with the general entrance examinations at both graduate schools.
 Successful applicants are determined only after an interview (second screening).
 Entrance examinations are held at the end of the academic year (February or March) upon completion of the first program for Keio University students, and in July during the academic year upon completion of the first program for Tokyo Institute of Technology students.
 Applicants should consult faculty members by whom they would like to be supervised.

-Applying for the joint degree program after fully completing a master's program offered by either university is not allowed.
+Applying for the Dual Degree Program after fully completing a master's program offered by either university is not allowed.

 Graduate School of Economics Section, Office of Student Services, Keio University